Section 1: Name

 Section 4: Publications Committee

 The President will appoint or reappoint the Chair every two years.
 Committee members, in the addition to the Journal Editor, will be appointed by the Chair with approval of the President.
 The Executive Director will serve as an ex-officio member.
 The Committee will administer the Journal of the Society and plan other informatic-related activities.
 The official Journal of the Society shall be entitled Journal of Veterinary Emergency and Critical Care.
-It shall be a scientific and educational publication, inviting clinical and research papers which contribute to the knowledge of veterinary emergency and critical care.
+It shall be a peer reviewed scientific and educational publication, inviting clinical and research papers which contribute to the knowledge of veterinary emergency and critical care.
 The Journal will be published on a regular basis.
 The contents may include:

 Section 5: Nominating Committee